-INTRODUCTION Our mission is to respond to the world's greatest challenges with designs that give form to a future that accounts for and benefits us all.
-A diverse and inclusive workplace is instrumental to deliver these thought provoking and groundbreaking designs.
-We do not have all the answers, but we are committed to listening, learning and collectively working towards a world where we are all equally heard and respected.
-BIG upholds this principle by choosing to not practice discrimination of any kind.
-All employees are chosen on their talents and skills alone, as well as the requirements for the project.
-Diversity has been part of our DNA since BIG's foundation.
-A multitude of cultures and backgrounds creates a new point of reference which leads to amazing insights.
-At BIG, we celebrate and support diversity because it makes our team, work, and the built environment better.
-We are proud to be an equal opportunity workplace and take affirmative action to employ equally regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity, or Veteran status.
-APPROACH BIG has a zero-tolerance policy with regard to discrimination in or outside of the workplace.
-BIG strictly prohibits all forms of unlawful discrimination, including on the basis of race, religion, or any other category protected by applicable state or federal law.
-Beyond discrimination, we do not take bullying and harassment of colleagues lightly.
-The BIG personnel handbook states that bullying and harassment are not tolerated in or outside of the workplace.
-As BIG employs nearly 30 nationalities, we have a particular focus on ensuring that all feel treated with respect and are included at the work place.
-This comes naturally due to the diversity of the workforce.
-English is installed at the official language at work, ensuring all work on equal terms.
-The above-mentioned employee representatives come from all parts of the world (India, Hawaii, Denmark, China, France etc.).
-We have national diversity in all managerial levels and report on this internally on an annual basis.
-We treat gender equality with the same focus.
-As a company led by a female CEO and where a third of the Group Management (C-suite) are female, BIG strives to have a gender distribution at all managerial levels that mirror the organization.
-BIG's philosophy of an inclusive and proactive design process extends to how we assemble our project teams; BIG regularly works with consultants from various fields, such as civil engineering, landscape, and historic preservation, who are registered as disadvantaged business enterprises.
+Daniel Sundlin BIG's philosophy of an inclusive and proactive design process extends to how we assemble our project teams; BIG regularly works with consultants from various fields, such as civil engineering, landscape, and historic preservation, who are registered as disadvantaged business enterprises.
 These include Minority- or Woman-Owned Business Enterprises (M/WBE), Local Disadvantaged Business Enterprises (LDBE), Veteran-Owned Small Businesses (VSOB), and other such classifications.
-BIG supports the goals of Requests for Qualifications/Proposals offerors to include disadvantaged enterprises, and, as a respondent to these RFQ/P's, BIG composes teams to meet and even exceed these goals.
-One example is the pusuit of an academic project in Virginia, we put together a team comprising 50% Small, Women-owned, and Minority-owned Business (SWaM) certified consultants.
+BIG supports the goals of Requests for Qualifications/Proposals and offers to include disadvantaged enterprises, and, as a respondent to these RFQ/PQ's, BIG composes teams to meet and even exceed these goals.
+One example is the pursuit of an academic project in Virginia, USA, where we put together a team comprising 50% Small, Women-owned, and Minority-owned Business (SWaM) certified consultants.
 "Yes is More" is our optimistic motto for inclusivity-an architecture that is driven by saying yes to all the demands and concerns of the surrounding society.
-Buildings are never stand-alone entities.
+Buildings are never standalone entities.
 Instead, they are part of a larger network, a campus tied together by rich public spaces and the complex urban context.
 As such, we involve and engage our clients, the community, future users, and any other experts and stakeholders early in the design process, to broaden our own understanding of a project through their input, which directly impacts our examination and analysis.
 Similarly, we seek opportunities to work in all parts of the world-from hot to cold, and even, in outer space-to promote a more inclusive and equitable society through our design of the built environment.
 By working internationally, BIG has a unique opportunity and responsibility to try to affect change throughout the world and break down socio-economic barriers across borders.
-While some companies refuse to work in certain countries for political reasons, we believe our work in the Middle East, for example, which builds on our extensive cultural experience, can have a positive impact in helping establish a new social infrastructure for the local community by translating our beliefs and principles into the architecture that ultimately shapes society.
-Across all of our projects, we challenge clients, subvert programs, and shift typologies in an effort to create a more equitable environment for all.
+While some companies refuse to work in certain countries for political reasons, we believe our work in e.g. the Middle East can have a positive impact in helping establish a new social infrastructure for the local community by translating our beliefs and principles into the architecture that ultimately shapes society.
+Across all our projects, we challenge clients, subvert programs, and shift typologies in an effort to create a more equitable environment for all.
+High school interns from the CAE Career Development Program visit BIG NYC